"To preserve the reputation of the Fraternity unsullied must be your constant care."

 The second Indianapolis Masonic Temple 1875

-When that Temple caught fire in 1905, thousands of people swarmed downtown to watch it burn and mourn its passing.
+When the second Temple caught fire in 1905, thousands of people swarmed downtown to watch it burn and mourn its passing.
 They lined the streets and the small hillside of the State House across the street to watch in horror as the roof collapsed and was consumed by the flames.
 One brave firefighter ran into the building and emerged from the flames moments later carrying a massive silver drill team trophy of Indianapolis' nationally famous Raper Commandery No. 1 to safety.
 The crowd erupted in cheers.
 Indianapolis' Masons were considered a vital part of the city then, and our loss was a loss to the whole community.

 Cornerstone ceremony of the third Indianapolis Masonic Temple on June 6, 1908

-Freemasons' Hall auditorium of the present Indianapolis Masonic Temple as it appeared in 1913
+Freemasons' Hall auditorium of the present Indianapolis Masonic Temple as it appeared in 1913.

 During Word War II, our present auditorium made up a portion of the Masonic Service Center that expanded throughout the Temple – similar to a U.S.O.
 It provided services, meals and entertainment for 10,000 U.S. servicemen between 1943 and 45.
 It was considered the premiere relaxation and service facility in the city for members of the military and their families.
 The whole community knew they could count on the Freemasons.

 In the 1950s Freemasons' Hall was regularly used for swearing-in ceremonies for newly naturalized immigrants.
 The federal judges who oversaw these events expressed the belief that Freemasonry embodied the American rights of freedom of assembly, expression and religious practice.
-So our auditorium was the ideal setting in which to express these beliefs to new citizens embarking on their new lives in a new land.
+So our auditorium was the ideal setting in which to express these values to new citizens embarking on their new lives in a new land.

 After the 1960s our present Hall fell into disuse.
-We have not one, but three major Masonic buildings in downtown Indianapolis, and that meant that the Grand Lodge could take advantage of those other venues without investing in and upgrading its own.
-The Scottish Rite and the Shriners built bigger and better theaters, and so Indiana's Masons used them instead.
+We have not one, but three, major Masonic buildings in downtown Indianapolis, and that meant that the Grand Lodge could take advantage of those other venues without investing in and upgrading its own.
+The Scottish Rite and the Shriners both built bigger and better theaters, and so Indiana's Masons used them instead.

 Indianapolis Scottish Rite Cathedral auditorium